Tuesday, January 15, 2019

 • Discussion:

--Roman Catholic apologists, in their zeal to defend the veracity of the Apocrypha, will sometimes make the following claim in regards to the Book of Wisdom:
+-Roman Catholic apologists, in their zeal to defend the veracity of the apocrypha, sometimes make the following claim in regards to the Book of Wisdom:

 "Wisdom 2:12-20 is one of the clearest passages that point to a person who would call himself Son of God, who would be put to death by jealous people."

 Then, the author of the quoted excerpt goes on to parallel that text from the Book of Wisdom with various passages from the four gospels.
 This was done in an effort to prove that the seven additional books that the Roman Catholic Church has included in its version of the Old Testament canon are of divine origin.
-What has been claimed about Wisdom 2:12-20 by some seems to be reasonable on a superficial level, but the text falls short of being a messianic prophecy when it is examined in context.
-A key part of this passage is cited as follows:
+What has been claimed about Wisdom 2:12-20 by some sounds reasonable on a superficial level, but the text falls short of being a messianic prophecy when carefully analyzed.
+A key part of this context is cited as follows:

 "For if the upright man is a son of God, he will help him, and save him from the hands of his adversaries."
 (Wisdom 2:18, The Apocrypha: An American Translation, by Edgar J. Goodspeed)

 The context was originally about the wicked, the persecution of the righteous, and the vindication of God’s people.
 This pious literature is similar to the Book of Proverbs.
 Christ in an ultimate sense fulfills the themes of Wisdom 2:12-20.
 He is the ultimate righteous man who suffers and is vindicated.
-He did that on our behalf on the Cross.
-He rose bodily from the grave.
+He did that on our behalf on the cross, and rose bodily from the grave.

 However, Wisdom 2:12-20 was not written originally as a prophecy.
 The same themes can apply to anyone else who faithfully serves God.
 This is distinguished from a passage such as Isaiah 53 in that it points out a Servant who suffers on behalf of His people.
 Wisdom 2 is talking about a righteous man, not Christ Himself.
 To take similarities and claim prophecy in this case is pure eisegesis.